 Our Verdict on All-In-One Microsoft Teams Room Systems

-Both the Yealink A-Series and the Poly Studio X Series are built on the same Android operating system.
-The Yealink comes bundled with the CTP18 control panel where as with the Poly it is an option.
-However, most users choose the Poly X Series bundled with their TC8 control panel.
+The Konftel CC200, Yealink A-Series and Poly Studio X Series are built on the same Android operating system.
+The Konftel does not have the option of a control panel, where as the Yealink with the CTP18 and the Poly with the TC8 both have this as an option.
 The Yealink control panel does have the option of connecting to the video bar via WiFi whilst the Poly is by wired ethernet connection only.
 This may be of benefit where wiring is an issue.

 Simple To Set Up a Dedicated Room

 Another notable difference is once you get to the mid-room systems, the Yealink A30 and the Poly X50.
 The Yealink benefits from a second onboard camera.
 This is of particular benefit for longer meeting rooms as the second camera improves depth perception.
-The soon to be launched Poly Studio X70 will feature dual cameras, but it is expected to be at a higher price point than the Yealink A30.
+The new Poly Studio X70 features dual cameras, but it is at a higher price point than the Yealink A30.

 Windows Based Microsoft Teams Rooms